 What is insulin resistance?

 What is he most important role of insulin in your body?
 To lower your blood sugar.
 But how does this work?
 Every time you eat, your body produces insulin and this sends a signal to the cells that they need to absorb the incoming glucose.
 If your diet consists of excessive carbohydrates at too many times per day, more and more insulin needs to be released.

 At a certain point the cells become less sensitive to insulin, which makes it impossible to regulate the glucose in the blood.
-This insulin resistance is the pre-stage of type 2 diabetes, causes a multitude of other serious medical conditions and builds up over many years.
-The insulin resistance symptoms check and your WHtR (waist to height ratio) combined give a good insight into your level of insulin resistance.
+This insulin resistance is the pre-stage of type 2 diabetes, can cause a multitude of other serious medical conditions including cardiovascular disease and builds up over many years.
+The insulin resistance symptoms check and your WHtR (waist to height ratio) combined give a good insight specifically into your risk of cardiovascular disease.

 How do I calculate my WHtR?